 This exhibition will be the first to examine Humboldt's impact on five spheres of American cultural development: the visual arts, sciences, literature, politics, and exploration, between 1804 and 1903.
 It centers on the fine arts as a lens through which to understand how deeply intertwined Humboldt’s ideas were with America’s emerging identity, grounded in an appreciation of nature.
 The exhibition includes more than 100 paintings, sculptures, maps, and artifacts.
 Artworks by Albert Bierstadt, Karl Bodmer, George Catlin, Frederic Church, Eastman Johnson, Samuel F.B.
 Morse, Charles Willson Peale, John Rogers, William James Stillman, and John Quincy Adams Ward, among others, will be on display.

 Alexander von Humboldt and the United States: Art, Nature, and Culture is organized by Eleanor Jones Harvey, senior curator at the Smithsonian American Art Museum.

 A major catalogue will accompany the exhibition.
 Written by Eleanor Jones Harvey, it will explore the many connections and present new scholarship on Humboldt’s lasting influence on American art and culture and how his ideas helped shape the way we think about our relationship to our environment.
 The catalogue will be co-published by the Smithsonian American Art Museum and Princeton University Press.

+This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
 The accompanying catalogue is supported by Furthermore: a program of the J.M.
 Kaplan Fund.